-Implementers MUST use an HTMLTAG destination group to preserve any content of the original HTML document which does not have direct representation in RTF (such as HTML tags, text with HTML character references, HTML comments, insignificant whitespace).
-Implementers SHOULD NOT <8> produce an HTMLTagParameter in any HTMLTAG destination control word (except the {\\\htmltag64} empty destination group as specified above).
-Any text inside an HTMLTAG destination group SHOULD be encoded using a default RTF codepage as specified in [MS-RTF].
-Any text which cannot be represented using a default RTF codepage without data loss SHOULD be encoded using \uN control words.
+Implementers MUST use an HTMLTAG destination group to preserve any content of the original HTML document that does not have direct representation in RTF (such as HTML tags, text with HTML character references, HTML comments, insignificant whitespace).
+Implementers SHOULD NOT <8> produce an HTMLTagParameter in any HTMLTAG destination control word (except the {\\\htmltag64} empty destination group, as specified earlier).
+Any text inside an HTMLTAG destination group SHOULD be encoded by a default RTF code page, as specified in [MS-RTF].
+Any text that cannot be represented by using a default RTF code page without data loss SHOULD be encoded by using \uN control words.

 Implementors SHOULD use HTMLRTF control words to suppress de-encapsulation of any RTF content that is not part of the original HTML content.
-In particular, any emitted RTF control words which changes character formatting properties, such as \f, \fs, \b, \i SHOULD<9> be explicitly suppressed by the HTMLRTF control word.
-Any corresponding original HTML content MUST be encapsulated in HTMLTAG destination groups as described above.
+In particular, any emitted RTF control words that change character-formatting properties, such as f, fs, b, i SHOULD <9> be explicitly suppressed by the HTMLRTF control word.
+Any corresponding original HTML content MUST be encapsulated in HTMLTAG destination groups, as specified earlier.

-Outside of an HTMLTAG destination group and when not suppressed by an HTMLRTF control word, implementers SHOULD produce text in a codepage corresponding to the current font for each text run, or in a default RTF codepage if no current font is selected for a text run.
-Any characters that cannot be represented in a selected codepage SHOULD be encoded using the \uN control word.
+Outside of an HTMLTAG destination group and when not suppressed by an HTMLRTF control word, implementers SHOULD produce text in a code page that corresponds to the current font for each text run, or in a default RTF code page if no current font is selected for a text run.
+Any characters that cannot be represented in a selected code page SHOULD be encoded using the \uN control word.